23 Organic Fertilizer Types and How To Use Them

 Liquid fertilizers are generally considered good organic fertilizers for plants that are actively growing and should usually be applied on a monthly basis.
 However, leafy crops might need to be sprayed on a biweekly basis.
 You can still practice organic gardening while regularly applying organic matter fertilizer on a consistent schedule, though.

 While they aren’t fertilizers per se, these substances help plants absorb nutrients that they receive from elsewhere.
 Some of them, such as kelp, are also a great source of trace elements.
 However, paying for these elements to be included in your fertilizer can be a waste of money since healthy soil should already contain helpful organic matter such as microbes, enzymes, and humic acids.

 How to Use Organic Fertilizer

 You pretty much use organic fertilizers in organic gardening in the same way you would use regular chemical fertilizers.
 If you are buying premade organic fertilizers, the process is fairly simple.
 Read the instructions on the box and err on the side of caution when you’re deciding how much to apply.
 (Hint: it’s always a good idea to avoid using strong-smelling products like fish emulsion fertilizer indoors.)

 List of Organic Fertilizers

 NPK Ratio: 2-0-1

 Alfalfa is an organic fertilizer commonly used as part of livestock feed.
 However, alfalfa meal is a natural fertilizer simply ground up so that it breaks down faster.
 This particular organic fertilizer has low amounts of nitrogen, phosphorus, and potassium.
-As a result, alfalfa meal works to improve plant health at moderate rate of speed compared to other organic fertilizers.
+As a result, alfalfa meal works to improve plant health at a moderate rate of speed compared to other organic fertilizers.
 In organic gardening, the best use for these is as soil conditioners in the early spring prior to planting.
-It’s a great organic fertilizer for vegetables, acting as a slow release bumper crop if you choose to grow it, and then chop and drop.
+It’s a great organic fertilizer for vegetables, acting as a slow-release bumper crop if you grow it and then chop and drop it between vegetable plantings.
 Among organic plant fertilizers, this source is often used in agricultural fields just as nature intended.